botoffical00/Sharry-MD/README.md

 ### <br>  ❖ DEPLOY_RAILWAY ❖

-`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SHARRY-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`

 --------